On this page

-NSNs in early learning services
+NSNs in early learning services#

 Licensed early learning services are required to record NSNs for all enrolled children as a condition of funding.
 The NSN also forms part of the attendance and enrolment information that you must provide to us.

-Checking NSNs for enrolments
+Checking NSNs for enrolments#

 Children need an NSN as soon as they enrol at your early learning service.

 The first service that a child enrols with will create the NSN.
 Other services can then search for the NSN and allocate it to the child.
-Each child should have only one unique NSN.
+Each child should have only 1 unique NSN.
 If you find a child has more than 1 NSN, you need to inform us immediately.

 - birth certificate